learn-co-curriculum/binary-and-hexadecimal/README.md

   Open this lab in the Learn IDE, edit the file <code>edit-me.txt</code> in this lab using the Learn IDE, run the tests with `learn` and submit the lab with <code>learn submit</code>.

-  If you feel comfortable with that, go ahead and try it now by clicking the "Open" button.
+  If you feel comfortable with that, go ahead and try it now by clicking the "Open IDE" button.
 Otherwise continue reading for a more detailed explanation.

   <strong>If you are new to programming, please read the entire lab before beginning.</strong>